-Adapted from Chapter 3.2 (the 1970s) in which I start my career as a reporter on the Tavistock Times in Devon.
+Adapted from Chapter 3.2 (the 1970s) in which I start my career as a reporter on the Tavistock Times.
 Photographs from the Jim Thorington archive at the Tavistock Museum.

 Jim Thorington was our staff photographer.
 A disenchanted Australian electronics engineer who had relocated from Putney, he raced around the district in his battered car with Spuds, his girlfriend and assistant.

 On assignment he flashed his gap-toothed smile at the about-to-be photographed and relayed helpful tips and comments to us reporters out of the side of his mouth.
 His patience was admirable, though he did have a breaking point.

 One story went that he got so fed up waiting for a group of dignitaries to arrange themselves for a group photo that he left the building, no shots taken, while they were still arguing.
 On another occasion he allegedly refused to photograph some visiting Japanese on the grounds that during the war they ‘had eaten his brother’.
 Yet I was also told by others that he dipped quietly into his own pockets to help people in difficulty.